Sopranino saxophone

 The original patented saxophone family, as developed by Adolphe Sax, included E♭ and B♭ saxophones in the voices of sopranino, soprano, alto, tenor, baritone, bass, contrabass, and subcontrabass instruments, and the same seven in the keys of C and F, though only the soprano, alto, and tenor were ever made.
 Since the late 1990s the soprillo, an even smaller piccolo saxophone tuned in B♭ a fifth above the sopranino, was developed by the German instrument maker Benedikt Eppelsheim.

 The sopranino saxophone is a transposing instrument, with the same written range as any saxophone, from B♭_{3} to at least F_{6}.
 Sounding a minor third higher than written, like an E♭ clarinet or soprano cornet, this range corresponds to D♭_{4} to A♭_{6} in concert pitch.

 Repertoire

-In classical music, the most notable use of the sopranino saxophone is in French composer Maurice Ravel's orchestral work Boléro.
-Ravel's score calls for a "soprano saxophone in F", but it is likely no such instrument has ever been built; the part is usually performed on E♭ sopranino or B♭ soprano.
+In classical music, the most notable use of the sopranino saxophone is in French composer Maurice Ravel's orchestral work Boléro (1929).
+Ravel's score calls for sopranino en Fa, but it is unlikely that a sopranino has ever been built in F; the part is usually performed on E♭ sopranino or B♭ soprano.

 The instrument has seen a small revival contemporary music in the 21st century.
 American rock band Violent Femmes have incorporated a horn section, "Horns of Dilemma", into their live performances and albums, including many sizes of saxophone from sopranino to contrabass.
 Saxophonist Blaise Garza plays a sopranino in the Violent Femmes' 2019 song "I'm Not Gonna Cry".